juliegruson/Java-debugging/ACTIVITY.md

 > Sadly, it's not working!
 >
 > You'll find the code on the *activity* branch.
-> Try it our for yourself by checking it out and running the `gradlew run` task.
+> Try it out for yourself by checking it out and running the `gradlew run` task.
 >
 > This produces output like:
 >> In the year 2019, dragons born in the year 1 AD will have a saddle size of 0.32757564452389476 meters